 The Pumpkin Spice Latte, a drink Starbucks advertises as a “fall favorite,” is more like a fall obsession for many people.

-It’s expected to be back on the menu next week, with the hype as big as ever.
-The beverage has its own hashtag, Instagram page, Twitter account and plenty of enthusiastic devotees expressing their longing for it on social media.
-Some fans are so hooked they're already demanding it — and apparently successfully ordering it in stores — ahead of the official launch date.
+The coffee chain has just announced the PSL will be back on the menu next week starting Aug.
+27, its earliest debut yet.
+The hype is as big as ever: The beverage has its own hashtag, Instagram page, Twitter account and plenty of enthusiastic devotees expressing their longing for it on social media.

 Starbucks calls the Pumpkin Spice Latte the company’s most popular seasonal beverage of all time.
 It seems to push a lot of buttons, but what exactly makes it so irresistible for some?